 Intercompany Consolidation

-Dynamics 365 Business Central requires either external tools or significant manual work to create journal entries for subsidiaries and handle intercompany consolidation, creating another headache for companies structured this way.
-Third-party applications designed for Business Central are usually the best way to handle consolidations, but they can also be done through PowerBI.
-External tools mean integrations and another source of expenses and potential problems.
-And setting up this process in PowerBI requires technical help with specialised knowledge, which translates to more time and money.
-In addition, localisations for organisations with operations in multiple countries each require separate instances on separate databases, which must then be linked through middleware.
+Dynamics 365 Business Central requires either external tools or significant manual work to handle multi-subsidiary and international consolidations, creating another headache for companies structured this way.
+Third-party applications designed for Business Central are usually the best way to handle consolidations, but external tools mean integrations and another source of expenses and potential problems.
+Setting up this process in PowerBI requires technical help with specialised knowledge, which translates to more time and money.
+In addition, localisations for organisations with operations in multiple countries each require separate instances on separate databases.
 This makes consolidation and multi-entity reporting far more complicated than it is in NetSuite.

 NetSuite's unified platform provides a standardised general ledger structure at headquarters while giving regional business units or subsidiaries the flexibility to create custom charts of accounts.
 Transactions recorded at the local level are automatically mapped and posted to the parent account in the correct currency and at the appropriate exchange rate.
 International, multi-subsidiary businesses don’t need to worry about integrations or purchase third-party applications.